-706 - the total number of Titanic survivors (passengers and crew).
+706 - the total number of survivors (passengers and crew) on the Titanic.

 492 - the number of Titanic passengers who survived.

-2 - dogs who survived (both were lapdogs taken onto lifeboats by their owners).
+2 - the number of dogs believed to have survived (both were lapdogs taken onto lifeboats by their owners).

 214 - the number of Titanic crew members who survived.